Education Programs for your Class or Group

 Library Cards

-If you would like arrange for Library Cards for your students, please print off forms and distribute to your class.
+If you would like arrange for Library Cards for your students, please print off forms and distribute these to your class.
 A parent or guardian must sign the application form for children under 16 years.
-Drop off completed application forms at least one week prior to your program so the cards are ready for your students.
+Drop off completed application forms at least one week before your program so the cards are ready for your students.

 How to Book